Monday, December 28, 2015

 Jean-Charles Cazin

-However, in a few benighted synagogues, like the one here, only one day of Rosh HaShanah is observed, and the reading exclusively focuses on the Akedah, the story of Abraham's near-sacrifice of his son.
+However, in a few synagogues, like the one here, only one day of Rosh HaShanah is observed, and the reading exclusively focuses on the Akedah, the story of Abraham's near-sacrifice of his son.
 Consequently, the story of Hagar and Yishmael is not explored.

 Today, I found myself wondering how Hagar raised her son and what lessons Avraham imparted to him.
 What kind of parents were they, and how did their parenting shape the lives of each of their sons?